Today is a new start.

 - Say NO to someone who is generally negative towards you.

 - Be kind when others are full of anger and hate, then walk away with a smile

 Just keep trying and moving forward despite the circumstances.
-It’s what we are doing and our hope is that we will be contagious and create a movement.
+It’s what we try to do every day.
+Our hope is to be contagious and create a movement.
 Create a movement to encourage health, happiness, fun, and responsibility.